 This process doesn’t happen by accident.
 It requires a clear plan for integrating, practicing, and measuring your new skills.
 By being deliberate about how you use what you’ve learned, you ensure your investment in training pays off with tangible results, stronger relationships, and more closed deals.
 Let’s walk through how to make that happen.

-Create Your Personal Development Plan
+Map Out Your Personal Development Plan

 Think of sales training not as a one-time event, but as an ongoing part of your professional growth.
 The best way to manage this is by creating a personal development plan.
 This isn't a complicated document; it's a simple roadmap that outlines the skills you want to develop and how you plan to get there.
 Start by identifying one or two key takeaways from your recent training.
 Maybe it’s mastering a new closing technique or getting better at asking open-ended questions.